Luca Matranga: Main works

-Matranga, who was born in Piana degli Albanesi, was the translator of a catechism book entitled E mbsuame e krështerë (Christian Doctrine) from Latin to medieval Albanian.
-The book was published in Rome, Italy, in the Greek college of St. Athanasios in 1592, and has 28 pages.
+Matranga was the translator of a catechism book entitled E mbsuame e krështerë (Christian Doctrine) from Latin to medieval Albanian.
+The book was published in Rome, Italy, in the College of St. Athanasios in 1592, and has 28 pages.
 The introduction of the book is in Italian.
 The book covers issues of the Christian doctrine.
 An eight-line poem of Matranga is also included in the book.

 The importance of the book for Albanian literature remains both in the fact that it is the second major book published in Albanian and that the poem is the first form of poetry in Albanian found yet.
 His book, of which there are two copies, it is absolutely one of the first expressions of philological documented Albanian language in all Albanian literature.
 This book, E Mbësuame e Krështerë, has particular historical significance, linguistic and literary, being the oldest document in the toskë variant of Albanian literature.